ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/ml-perf/ml-perf.md

 ## Download the ML Model

 Next, download the ML model you want to run the benchmark with.
-In this example, we download the resnet50-v1.5 model.
+In this example, download the `resnet50-v1.5` model.

 ```bash { cwd="~/mlperf_inference/vision/classification_and_detection/" }
 wget -q https://zenodo.org/record/2535873/files/resnet50_v1.pb